Black Cat (Marvel Comics): Earth-194

 An alternate universe version of Felicia Hardy from Earth-194 appears in End of the Spider-Verse.
 This version is a spider-powered heroine called Night-Spider whose abilities are derived from a Delvadian spider idol statue.

 House of M

 An alternate universe version of Felicia Hardy from Earth-58163 appears in House of M. This version is an assassin who works for the Kingpin before eventually becoming a double agent for the Avengers.

-Marvel Adventures: Spider-Man
+Marvel Adventures Spider-Man

-An alternate universe version of Felicia Hardy from Earth-20051 appears in Marvel Adventures: Spider-Man.
+An alternate universe version of Felicia Hardy from Earth-20051 appears in Marvel Adventures Spider-Man, romancing Peter before later joining the Blonde Phantom Detective Agency with Peter's new girlfriend Sophia "Chat" Sanduval.

 Marvel Mangaverse

 The Marvel Mangaverse incarnation of Black Cat as depicted in New Mangaverse #1(January 2006).
 Art by Tommy Ohtsuka.

 An alternate universe version of Felicia Hardy from Earth-2301 appears in the Marvel Mangaverse continuity.
 This version is a cyborg who was transformed by the Kingpin, who implanted a failsafe mechanism to kill her if she attempted to leave him.